 - Replaced with an electric hair clipper: 19£;

 Total savings in year 1: £330.85;

 Savings per year starting with year 2: £373.85.

 Having heard a lot of good things about Ecoegg Laundry Egg, a reusable laundry capsule that can be used up to 720 times, I decided to purchase it next month and start using it as soon as my current pack of capsules runs out.

 The EcoEgg would add another £100.95 of savings for every egg used.

 Maybe these don’t seem like much yet, but they do add up.
-And of course it depends on the brands that you buy, I made the math with the cheap, brandless items we used to purchase.
+However, it depends on the brands that you buy; I made the math with the cheap, brandless items we used to purchase.

 This post was shared on Brilliant Blog Posts Linkup.